 You can have the best content and the strongest links in your niche, but if a page carries a stray noindex or canonicalises to the wrong URL, it will never rank.
 This is the highest-leverage category in any audit.

 Indexability is binary at the gate: a page is either eligible to appear in search or it isn't.
-The cruel part is that these failures are silent — the page loads fine for you, but a single line in a template or a misconfigured canonical removes it from search entirely.
-The explainers below cover the two areas where this goes wrong most: canonical tags and the noindex directive.
+The cruel part is that these failures are silent.
+The page loads perfectly for you, ranks nowhere, and there is no error message, just a quiet absence from the results.
+A single line in a shared template or one misconfigured canonical can remove an entire section from search, and because traffic data lags crawling by days, the drop often isn't noticed until well after the change that caused it.

 The two checks that deindex more pages than anything else.